szocske19/lecture-notes-wiki/mdsd/lectures/Lecture-01.md

 - **abstraction**
 	- separating the problem into smaller more abstracted problem
-	- may finish sooner with this approach
+	- may finish sooner with this approach if the problem is big
 	- \+ portability
 - **automated code generation**
-	*button --> nice, fancy code instead of maintaining the software, you maintain the model* (You don't need unit testing, but have to test in other ways.)
+	- *button --> nice, fancy code instead of maintaining the software, you maintain the model*
+	- (You don't need unit testing, but have to test in other ways.)
 - **quality** is a key driver
-	*example: Airbus a380s have been developed with model-driven technologies.* certification process might be required
+	- *example: Airbus a380s have been developed with model-driven technologies.*
+	- certification process might be required
-	software tool qualification
+	- software tool qualification
 	- simultaneously increase productivity and quality

 -----